ECLabs/UpBoard/README.md

 Uses Grunt & Bower

-to set up grunt use

-npm install user$ -g grunt-cli

-to install grunt globallly
-then navigate to UpBoard folder and

-user/upboard$ npm install

-to install dependencies
-You can use
-user/upboard$ grunt serve
-for testing

-see http://gruntjs.com/getting-started for more info on setting up grunt
+see http://gruntjs.com/getting-started for info on setting up grunt

 all data for the slideshow is stored at https://boiling-heat-9947.firebaseio.com/ this can be easily updated by changing the URL in index.html